informalsystems/quint/doc/lang.md

 ```
 { _ -> e }
 (_ -> e)
+_ -> e
 { _, ..., _ -> e }
 (_, ..., _ -> e)
+_, ..., _ -> e
 ```

+Note that lambdas can be only passed as arguments to other operators.
+They cannot be freely assigned to values or returned as a result of an operator.

 ### Three forms of operator applications